aneeshvartakavi/fLoop/README.md

 After analysis is compete, the application will display two list boxes and several controls.
 The list box on the left holds all the audio files analyzed.
 The get a recommendation, select a reference loop in the left list box and adjust the slide controls.
 For tempo, the slider provides a range in which the recommended files will be and for rhythm and timbre, a full slider range allows all files through and a narrow range toward the bottom will allow only the most similar files through.

+Selecting a file in either list box will populate the preview tool where you can play the audio file.

 Troubleshooting
 ===============